 In Sweden, all asylum applicants have access to the benefits of the reception system, allowing them to access housing and a daily allowance.
 An exception applies to certain applicants since 2016 (e.g., persons subject to a deportation order etc.), as is explained further below.
 If they have resources, applicants are required to use these first, as the provision of reception conditions is conditional upon a lack of sufficient resources.
-It is the financial allowance that may be restricted, a person still has a right to accommodation.
+Even if the financial allowance is restricted, a person will still have a right to accommodation.

-Daily allowance should only be paid to a foreigner who does not have sufficient funds.
+A daily allowance should only be paid to a foreigner who does not have sufficient funds.
 An individual assessment must be made.
-If applicants have or obtain access to cash, bank deposits, or other assets that are easily converted into cash and cash equivalents, they must primarily use these for their livelihood.
-The applicants’ ability to use any assets that exist in another country for their daily life should also be taken into account.
+If applicants have or obtain cash, bank deposits, or other assets that are easily converted into cash and cash equivalents, they must primarily use these for their livelihood.
+The applicants’ ability to use any assets that exist in another country for their daily life should also be considered.
 Such an individual needs test is a prerequisite for the application of the provisions on reduction of the daily allowance.[3]
-The Supreme Administrative Court has ruled that the Migration Agency may revoke a decision on daily allowance or reduce the allowance if it is later proven that the applicant has personal financial resources.[4]
+The Supreme Administrative Court has ruled that the Swedish Migration Agency may revoke a decision to grant a daily allowance or reduce the allowance if it is later proven that the applicant has personal financial resources.[4]

 In cases where it is considered “obviously unreasonable” to cease the right to reception conditions, the right to such conditions will not cease and particularly vulnerable persons can therefore be exempted.[10]